VectorInstitute/FLorist/README.md

 brew install yarn
 ```

-Then install the project dependencies in `prod` mode:
+Then install the project dependencies in production mode:
 ```shell
 yarn --prod
 ```